BOINZ BOINZ

 This course provides participants with knowledge and understanding of good practice in site inspections so as to ensure buildings are constructed to comply with the consented drawings and specifications and will be compliant when completed.
 This course is being updated so it covers remote inspection.

-• Intermediate Fire Documents - Online Zoom
+• Intermediate Specified Systems - Online

 20 August 2026 - 21 August 2026 9:00 am - 5:00 pm